ansys/pysystem-coupling/README.rst

 whatsoever.
 It extends the functionality of Ansys System Coupling by adding a Python interface to the System Coupling service without changing the core behavior or license of the original software.
-Interactively controlling System Coupling via PySystemCoupling requires a local copy of System Coupling. and licensess for all Ansys products involved in your coupled analysis.
+Interactively controlling System Coupling via PySystemCoupling requires a local copy of System Coupling and licenses for all Ansys products involved in your coupled analysis.

 To get a copy of Ansys, visit `Ansys <https://www.ansys.com/>`_.